sahithi-a0/motorsport-telemetry-reverse-engineering/layer4_driver_comparison/analysis.md

 The most interesting comparison of the three.
 Driver 4 actually holds a brief advantage at the main straight braking zone — they arrive faster and brake harder, which is a legitimate late-braking win at that specific point.
 But from 300 metres onward, Driver 5 claws it back corner by corner.
 By 800 metres the deficit is absorbed and Driver 5 builds from there.
 The braking zone win is real.
 The lap time loss is also real.
 Total gap — 1.3 seconds to Driver 5.
 Late braking wins the corner entry.
 Corner speed wins the lap.
 The delta chart proves both simultaneously.
 ________________________________________

+# Plot 4 — Qualifying Lap Time Heatmap

+This plot is the simplest and most honest summary of the qualifying session.
+You don't need to read the numbers — the colours tell the story before you get there.
+Green is fast, red is slow, and each cell is one lap.

+Driver 5's row is the one you want yours to look like.
+It starts yellow-green on the left and gets progressively darker green moving right, lap after lap.
+The improvement is consistent and linear — no yellow patches where pace dropped, no orange cells where something went wrong.
+The best lap marked with a star sits at lap 7 with 1:08.50, and the final lap at the far right reads 84.5 seconds which is the cool-down lap.
+Nine laps total, average of 72.2 seconds across the session.
+That's the heatmap pattern of a driver who built confidence progressively and peaked exactly when they needed to.

+Driver 3's row tells a different story.
+The improvement is there — 1:17.50 on the first flying lap down to 1:11.20 by lap 6, which is reasonable progression.
+But look at the final cell on the right.
+1:33.80.
+That's not a slow lap — that's an incident, an abort, or a yellow flag.
+The star sits at lap 6, which means Driver 3 found their best lap early and then couldn't improve on it across laps 7 and 8 before the session ended with that anomalous final lap.
+Eight laps run, best of 1:11.20, average of 76.0 seconds.
+The plateau at 1:11.20 and 1:11.30 across the final flying laps is the more concerning detail — the improvement stopped arriving before the session did.

+Driver 4's row has one cell that ruins an otherwise reasonable picture.
+Laps 0 through 2 show clean improvement from 1:13.20 down to 1:11.90.
+Then lap 3 jumps back to 1:15.40 — yellow against the surrounding greens.
+Traffic, a mistake, something disrupted that lap.
+After that the improvement resumes and reaches 1:09.80 at laps 5 and 6 — the two stars sitting side by side, both at exactly the same time.
+That's the detail that stands out.
+Driver 4 ran the same best lap twice in a row and couldn't find anything more.
+The final cell reads 1:36.60 — same situation as Driver 3, an anomalous final lap.
+Eight laps run, best of 1:09.80, average of 74.9 seconds.

+The thing the heatmap shows that the lap time chart doesn't is the consistency pattern within the session.
+Driver 5's row has no outlier cells.
+Every lap is meaningfully faster than the one before it, or close enough that it tells you the driver is in control of their pace.
+Driver 3 and Driver 4 both have anomalous cells — the 1:15.40 for Driver 4 mid-session and the final lap disasters for both — that represent lost opportunities and disrupted rhythm.

+Best times: Driver 5 at 1:08.50, Driver 4 at 1:09.80, Driver 3 at 1:11.20.
+Driver 5 lapped 9 times, Driver 3 and Driver 4 both 8.
+That extra lap for Driver 5 produced the fastest time of the session on what was effectively the final real attempt of qualifying.
+The session was won in the last flying lap.
+________________________________________

 # Plot 5 — Throttle and Brake Overlay
 The throttle overlay is where the most counter-intuitive finding in this entire qualifying dataset becomes visible.
 Driver 5's throttle trace sits lower on the chart than either of the other two for almost the entire lap.
 Driver 3 and Driver 4 both show sustained periods at full throttle.
 Driver 5 barely touches the ceiling.
 Full throttle time — Driver 4 at 28.8 seconds, Driver 3 at 27.1 seconds, Driver 5 at 2.1 seconds.
 The fastest driver uses the least full throttle.
 Every time I show that number to someone who hasn't seen the data, they assume it's a mistake.